-The carrying amounts of the Company's cash, accounts payable and notes payable are reasonable estimates of their fair values due to their short-term nature.
+The carrying amounts of the Company's cash and accounts payable are reasonable estimates of their fair values due to their short-term nature.
 The fair values of the Company's share-based compensation and underwriter warrants were based on observable inputs and assumptions used in Black-Scholes valuation models derived from independent external valuations.